Blockchain – Top Web3 Job List

 Reputable blockchain companies want to see you know how to write production grade code, regardless of if it is solidity, rust, vyper, or whatever programming language.
 They want to see you can reason about what is going on behind the scenes and can think through a lot of corner cases.
 They want to see you know how to solve a problem several ways and can think through the relative tradeoffs of the solutions.

-These skills are not specific to web3.
-They are groomed in web2.
+These skills are not specific to web3, but are developed also in web2.

 The longer you’ve been working as a traditional software engineer (assuming you’ve been learning and working not coasting and working), the higher the tier you can aim for.